marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 ## The `system.gc()` method

 - See JavaDocs
-  - Its a suggestion to the VM not a command
+  - It's a suggestion to the VM not a command

 ## 🧂 Java 11s Garbage Collector can give unused memory back to the operating system
 - Consider garbage collection algorithms